visit-dav/visit/src/doc/python_scripting/functions.rst

   GetPreferredFileFormats() -> tuple of strings

 return type : tuple of strings
-    The GetPreferredFileFormats returns the current list of preferred plug-ins.
+    The GetPreferredFileFormats returns the current list of preferred plugins.

 **Description:**

-    The GetPreferredFileFormats method is a way to get the list of file format reader plug-ins which are tried before any others.
+    The GetPreferredFileFormats method is a way to get the list of file format reader plugins which are tried before any others.
     These IDs are full IDs, not just names, and are tried in order.